 Settings Description Wireless Network Name (SSID) The SSID is also known as the wireless network name.
-The default SSID is Wireless.
+The default SSID is printed on the bottom label of each unit.
 Any wireless device that will connect to this wireless voice gateway must use the same SSID.
 If you want to change the SSID, you can enter a 32-character (maximum) name in this field.
 The characters are case-sensitive.
-Region The location where the gateway is used.
 Channel The wireless channel used by the gateway.
 The default is Channel 6.
 Do not change the wireless channel unless you experience interference (shown by lost connections or slow data transfers).
 If this happens, you might need to experiment with different channels to see which is the best.
-Mode The default is g & b, which allows both 802.11g and 802.11b wireless stations access.
-Note that in b only mode, 802.11g wireless stations can connect if they can operate in 802.11b mode.
+Wireless Access Point Enable Wireless Access Point On by default, this setting enables the wireless radio, which allows the wireless voice gateway to work as a wireless access point.
+Turning off the wireless radio can be helpful for configuration, network tuning, or troubleshooting.
+Allow Broadcast Name (SSID) On by default, the wireless voice gateway broadcasts its SSID, allowing wireless stations that have a null (blank) SSID to adopt the correct SSID.
+If you disable broadcast of the SSID, only devices with the correct SSID can connect.
+This nullifies the wireless network discovery feature of some products such as Windows XP, but the data is still fully exposed to a determined snoop using specialized test equipment like wireless sniffers.
+For this reason NETGEAR recommends that you also enable wireless security.